VSCODEuserlol/SUPER-TURTLE-BROS-A-game-with-only-python-turtle-/README.md

 ## What can you expect in the next version?

--Loot drops
+- Loot drops

--Obstacles and enemies
+- Obstacles and enemies

 Pls donate [anything] if u liked it:)